Hurricane Research at Montgomery

 Hurricane response protocols:

 Prior to Hurricane Wilma, MBC refined its hurricane response protocols.
 These protocols were also used in Hurricane Irma.

-Below are links to pages showing some of the damage the collections sustained from the hurricanes that impacted Montgomery Botanical in 2005, including our cleanup and recovery efforts.
+Below are links to pages showing some of the damage the collections sustained from the hurricanes that impacted Montgomery Botanical Center, including our cleanup and recovery efforts.